croxton/imgixer/README.md

             )
         ),

         // Optional: define a source to use in place of Craft's native image transforms.
-This will be used for all transforms used in your templates and in the control panel.
+        // This will be used for all transforms used in your templates and in the control panel.
         'assetTransforms' => array(
             'domain'    => 'my-domain.imgix.net',
             'key'       => '12345',
             'signed'    => true
         ),
+    ),

-        // Optional: set this to the source you want to use for image transforms 'transformSource' => 'assetTransforms'
+    // Optional: set this to the source you want to use in place of Craft's native image transforms.

-    )
+    'transformSource' => 'assetTransforms'
 ];
 ```